awsdocs/aws-doc-sdk-examples/go/iam/README.md

 ### ListAccessKeys/ListAccessKeys.go

-This example lists the accesss keys for a specif user.
+This example lists the accesss keys for a specific user.

 `go run ListAccessKeys -u USER`